 There are times when staff or parents believe that a student's learning is compromised by a disability.
 Special Education provides an eligibility process for students who are suspected of having a disability.
 In order to determine eligibility, a focused assessment in the area of the suspected disability is completed by Needham staff.
 The Department of Elementary and Secondary Education provides several documents that describe educational disabilities and the process of special education eligibility determination.
 For answers to commonly asked questions, please see our FAQ.

 Administrative Offices Located at: Emery Grover Administration Building 1330 Highland Avenue Needham, MA 02492

 IDirector of Student Support Services 781-455-0400 x213

-The Needham Public Schools do not discriminate on the basis of age, race, color, sex, gender identity, religion, national origin, sexual orientation or disability, and ensure that all students and employees have equal rights of access and equal enjoyment of the opportunities, advantages, privileges and courses of study.
+The Needham Public Schools do not discriminate on the basis of age, race, color, sex, gender identity, religion, national origin, sexual orientation, disability or homelessness, and ensure that all students and employees have equal rights of access and equal enjoyment of the opportunities, advantages, privileges and courses of study.